-Find out how the Be Mindful online course helps people living with cancer to use mindfulness-based cognitive therapy to help reduce stress, anxiety and depression, and improve mental well-being.
+Find out how the Be Mindful online course helps people living with cancer to use mindfulness-based cognitive therapy to reduce stress, anxiety and depression, and improve mental well-being.

-It uses mindfulness techniques like meditation, breathing exercises and stretching, along with cognitive therapy to help people explore and change unhelpful patterns of behaviour.
+Be Mindful is an online course that uses mindfulness techniques like meditation, breathing exercises and stretching, along with cognitive therapy to help people explore and change unhelpful patterns of behaviour.

 The Be Mindful course is 10 sessions long and can be done at any time and at your own pace.
 Each session lasts about 30 minutes and includes videos and interactive sessions, as well as motivational emails.

-There are also mindfulness tasks to do and self-assessment tools to help review what has been learnt and to chart progress.
+There are also mindfulness tasks to do and self-assessment tools to help review what has been learned and to chart progress.
 The course can be completed in 4 weeks, but there is no time limit if people want to take longer.

-Be Mindful can be used by anyone aged 16 years or older who wants to improve their mental health and enjoy the benefits of practicing mindfulness.
+Be Mindful can be used by anyone aged 16 years or older who wants to improve their mental health and enjoy the benefits of practising mindfulness.
 It is suitable for all, including beginners or people who have tried mindfulness before.